Roshan Gawand speaks to us about the beauty of human figures and the approach behind expressing them.

 Most of your characters seem to project bold, expressive personas.
 What makes you choose that form of depiction?

 Roshan: I try to capture the magic of a particular moment.
 The human form has a beauty of its own.
 When you achieve expression of its gestures, your work turns out better.
-For example, in the lockdown period, I saw a man shaving his beard on his veranda.
+For example, during the lockdown period, I saw a man shaving his beard on his veranda.
 I observed his body gestures – the shape of his folded legs and razer in one hand, mirror in the other – and felt like drawing him.
 It’s all a game of negative and positive spacing which attracts me the most to depict a particular persona.

 What do you think is the relevance of digital art in current times and how do you see it growing in the near future?

-Roshan: The future of digital art is in that it can be continued as an instrument to communicate with people, express ideas and emotions to make changes in society.
+Roshan: The future of digital art is in that it can be continued as an instrument to communicate with people, and express ideas and emotions to make changes in society.
 Digital artists should use their talents to make positive changes.
 Artificial Intelligence is a field that is very important in digital art.
 Nowadays, we are connected with everyone through this digital medium.
 Digital media also provides a lot of opportunities for artists to showcase their talent.

 If you could time travel into the past or future, which era would you choose as an illustrator and for what reasons?